 For comparison with the postcard above, here is a photograph in October 1974, after closure, of the austere, simplified, frontage of Leicester Central station as modified by British Railways.

 The majority of the photographs of Leicester Central Station below were taken on 4th August 1967, about 2 years before closure.

 The port cochère, with the booking hall through the entry on the left.

 There were three passageways under the tracks to the platforms, and at this time only the one on the left was still in use and led to the south staircase.
 The centre passage had led to the lift and the right passage led to the north staircase.

 The top of the stairs ascending to the platforms with the, by now closed, W.H.Smiths bookstall in front.

 Redundant signals are being dismantled and track lifting has started.
 The wall surrounding the turntable can just be made out behind the loading gauge.

 British Railways workers are in the process of removing the sidings.
 The turntable itself has already been removed.

 Looking south from the south bay.

-Looking north along the south bay from the end of the platform, with the parcels depot on the far right.
+Looking north along the south bay from the end of the platform, with the parcels depot, which still survives, on the far right.